 Illinois Monetary Award Program (MAP) - Undergraduates with demonstrated financial need, as determined by the Illinois Student Assistance Commission (ISAC), are eligible for this award.
-MAP grant eligibility is limited to a total of 75 MAP paid credit hours for students not yet classified as juniors.
 Independent students must meet Illinois residency requirements and be enrolled for at least three credit hours.
 Parents of dependent students must be residents of Illinois.
 As with other grants, MAP has limited funding.
 For MAP consideration, students must complete their FAFSA early.
 Students are encouraged to complete their FAFSA before March 1 for the following academic year.